-The GBA Professional Development Committee (PDC) will review all mentor and mentee applications and make Mentorship Circle assignments based upon various factors (see page 4).
-Once assigned to a Mentorship Circle, the PDC will notify mentors and provide the names and contact information of their co-mentor and mentee matches.
+The GBA Professional Development Committee (PDC) and AAMC staff will review all mentor and mentee applications and assign Circles based upon various factors (see page 3).
+Once the matching is done, AAMC staff will notify mentors and provide them with the contact information for their Circles.